fredie7/machine__learning/movie_suggestion_app/README.md

 ## A Movie Suggestion App Implemented Using Cosine Similarity.

-#### This made use of a collection of data, spanning various column features
+#### This made use of a collection of data spanning various column features

 #### A tactful feature engineering was carried out before relevant columns were selected such as genres,keywords,tagline,cast and the director columns.